Joan Crawford: 1925–1928: Self-promotion and early successes

-Crawford appeared as a skimpily clad young carnival assistant in The Unknown (1927), starring Lon Chaney, Sr. as a carnival knife thrower with no arms who hopes to marry her.
+Crawford appeared as a skimpily clad young carnival assistant in The Unknown (1927), which stars Lon Chaney, Sr. as a carnival knife thrower with no arms who hopes to marry Crawford's character.
 She stated that she learned more about acting from watching Chaney work than from anyone else in her career.
 "It was then", she said, "I became aware for the first time of the difference between standing in front of a camera, and acting."
-Also in 1927, she appeared alongside her close friend, William Haines, in Spring Fever, which was the first of three movies the duo made together.
+Also in 1927, she appeared alongside her close friend William Haines in Spring Fever, which was the first of three movies that the two made together.

 In 1928, Crawford starred opposite Ramón Novarro in Across to Singapore, but it was her role as Diana Medford in Our Dancing Daughters (1928) that catapulted her to stardom.
 The role established her as a symbol of modern 1920s-style femininity who rivaled Clara Bow, the original It girl, and Hollywood's foremost flapper.
 A stream of hits followed Our Dancing Daughters, including two more flapper-themed movies, in which Crawford embodied for her legion of fans (many of whom were women) an idealized vision of the free-spirited, all-American girl.

 F. Scott Fitzgerald wrote of Crawford:

 Joan Crawford is doubtless the best example of the flapper, the girl you see in smart night clubs, gowned to the apex of sophistication, toying iced glasses with a remote, faintly bitter expression, dancing deliciously, laughing a great deal, with wide, hurt eyes.
 Young things with a talent for living.

 Crawford described her glamorous onscreen persona more succinctly, saying, "If you want to see the girl next door, go next door."